Visitor & Recreation Strategy

 Phase 1 of the co-design process commences in December 2019 and runs through until March 2020.
 The first ‘products’ of the co-design process, including a Draft Visitation & Recreation Strategy, will be completed by June 2020.
 The Visitation & Recreation Strategy project will be completed by June 2021.
 View the timeline and process design.

 How can I get involved?

 We are providing a range of opportunities for locals and visitors to be involved in the VRS process.
-You can submit an idea or suggestion for improving the visitor experience (takes 5 minutes); complete an online survey about your recreational use and experiences within the Park (15 minutes), or register your interest in attending a co-design workshop (2 hours).
+You can submit an idea or suggestion for improving the visitor experience (takes 5 minutes); complete an online survey about your recreational use and experiences within the Park (15 minutes).
 You can subscribe to an emailed update (quarterly) within the survey form.
 You can also follow the project on Facebook.
 UPDATE: Due to COVID-19 concerns, we have suspended all face-to-face workshops and meetings associated with the VRS, until further notice.
 We are currently re-designing the community engagement process to make allowance for the disruptions caused by the novel corona virus outbreak.
 Please watch this space.